-Nikki Bella Reveals She Planned To Surprise Artem Chigventsev With His Parents At ‘DWTS’ Finale Before Firing
+Nikki Bella Reveals She Planned To Surprise Artem Chigvintsev With His Parents At ‘DWTS’ Finale Before Firing

 In an interview with Entertainment Tonight, the Russian-American dancer even admitted that while he might sneak a peek at a YouTube clip here and there, he probably won’t be tuning in to watch his former co-stars compete for the mirrorball trophy, simply because the disappointment is just too fresh.
 Artem explained that he doesn’t want any negative energy as he tries to find a good place in his life where he can “concentrate on the positives.”

-Speaking of positives, it was recently announced that Artem will choreograph a number with fellow fired DWTS pro, Sharna Burgess, on the rival TV dancing show So You Think You Can Dance.
+Speaking of positives, it was recently announced that Artem will choreograph a number with his fellow ex-DWTS pro, Sharna Burgess, on the rival TV dancing show So You Think You Can Dance.
 Between that and his solid relationship with Nikki Bella, things are looking good for the former DWTS dancer.

 Dancing With the Stars Season 28 premieres Monday, September 16, at 8 p.m. on ABC.